siowyisheng/polars-talk/README.md

 Working with spreadsheets in Python.

+## Comparison

+polars

+why?
+1. written in rust (Built to allow parallel processing due to being written from Rust, while pandas is written on top of python libraries like numpy)

+2. apache arrow memory format, a more efficient memory format for data processing

+3. lazy execution

+pandas advantages

+1. established, greatest interoperability with other packages that form part of the machine learning pipeline, but polars is catching up quickly

 > There should be one-- and preferably only one --obvious way to do it.
 > _PEP 20, The Zen of Python_